 I started doing Breath of Fire for a minute a day.
 It was hard at first to breath rapidly in a steady rhythm, but it got easier.
 I worked up to 3, then 5, and then 10 minutes a day, building strength and stamina while maintaining a steady rhythm.

 The diaphragm is a muscle that can be strengthened like any other muscle.
 At first, I felt some muscle soreness around the bottom of my rib cage, front, sides, and back, where the diaphragm attaches.
-(A good reason to slowly build repetitions.)
 After a few days, the soreness went away.

 Not only does Breath of Fire strengthen your diaphragm, it also floods your body with oxygen, massages your organs, pumps your lymphatic system, and has other benefits.
 Since I started doing this three months ago, I’ve noticed a gradual increase in energy, mental clarity, positivity, and motivation.
 I feel more on top of things and happier.

-I also do the yoga poses I want, without any problems.
-I’ve long been a hatha yogini, but now I’m interested in learning more kundalini, where this practice comes from.
+I do the yoga poses I want to do without any problems.
+I’ve long been a hatha yogini, but now I’m interested in learning more kundalini, where this practice originates, as far as I know.

-It would take a truly amazing Western doctor to tell you to do this very simple technique, so I’m sharing.
+It would take a truly open-minded, yoga-trained Western doctor to tell you to do this very simple technique, so I’m sharing.
 If you have a hiatal hernia and try these techniques, please share your experience in the comments.

 Addition, April 11, 2018.
 If you have a hiatal hernia, it’s important to know that you may have acid reflux, where you don’t produce enough stomach acid to break down the protein in food and to stimulate the production of digestive enzymes.
 You may burp, have gas, and/or feel bloated.
-(You may also have acid reflux without any hiatal hernia symptoms.)
+You may also have acid reflux without any symptoms.

-The low stomach acid signals the lower esophageal sphincter to stay open, and the stomach acid you do produce can get up into the esophagus and possibly cause scarring and thickening.
+Low stomach acid signals the lower esophageal sphincter to stay open, making it more likely for a hiatal hernia to develop, and the stomach acid you do produce can splash up into the esophagus and possibly cause scarring and thickening.
 Not good.